 What is Raynaud's phenomenon?

-Primary Raynaud's has no known cause.
-Secondary Raynaud's may be a symptom of another disease such as lupus, scleroderma, rheumatoid arthritis, or atherosclerosis.
-It may also be caused by taking certain medicines, using vibrating power tools for several years, smoking, or having frostbite may also cause Raynaud's.
+Raynaud's may be a symptom of another disease, such as lupus, scleroderma, rheumatoid arthritis, or atherosclerosis.
+It may also be caused by taking certain medicines, using vibrating power tools for several years, smoking, or having frostbite.
+(This is sometimes called secondary Raynaud's.)

-Certain things can trigger an attack.
-But the most common trigger is exposure to cold.
+Certain things can trigger an attack of symptoms.
+The most common trigger is exposure to cold.
 In the cold, it's normal for the body to narrow the small blood vessels to the skin and to open the blood vessels to the inside parts of the body to keep the body warm.
-But with Raynaud's, the body overreacts and restricts blood flow through the small vessels to the skin more than it needs to.
+But with Raynaud's, the body restricts blood flow to the skin more than it needs to.
 Other triggers can include emotional stress and things that affect the flow of blood, such as smoking and some medicines.

 What are the symptoms?

 During an attack of Raynaud's, the body limits blood flow to the hands and feet.
-This makes the fingers or toes feel cold and numb and then turn white or blue.
-As blood flow returns and the fingers or toes warm, they may turn red and begin to throb and feel painful.
-In rare cases, Raynaud's affects the nose or ears.
+This makes them feel cold and numb, and then turn white or blue.
+As blood flow returns and the fingers or toes warm up, they may turn red and begin to throb and hurt.
+Raynaud's can also affect the nose or ears.